PIM vs. eCommerce

 Finally, getting everyone up to speed will be considerably easier when you onboard new suppliers, distributors, other partners, or even new employees.

-Have a look at the product page of our product storytelling eCommerce boilerplate built with Remix (forget the awesomeness of the Remix as a frontend solution here for a minute and concentrate on PIM possibilities).
+Look at the product page of our product storytelling eCommerce boilerplate built with Remix (forget the awesomeness of the Remix as a frontend solution here for a minute and concentrate on PIM possibilities😁).

-As you can see the beautiful Strawberry massacre page is filled with both tech and marketing info (price, calories data, description, images videos, etc) taken from the single source of truth ie product page in Crystallize PIM.
-The same data you use any way you want depending on the channel or a screen you share your data on.
+As you can see, the beautiful Strawberry massacre page is filled with tech and marketing info (price, calorie data, description, images, videos, etc.) taken from the single source of truth, i.e., the product page in Crystallize PIM.
+You can use the same data any way you want, depending on the channel or screen you share your data on.